Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Our Methodology

 \subsection{Feature Detection and Pruning Strategy}

-The \bev{} projection makes feature detection for place recognition computationally efficient due to the reduction of the dimensions.
-The image-like \bev{} density representation also enables us to leverage established techniques from the computer vision domain to extract distinct feature descriptors for place recognition.
-Since the \bev{} density images preserve the geometrical floorplan-like structure of the environment, we use ORB~\cite{rublee2011iccv} feature descriptors to capture features from these images.
-These density images, which are an orthographic projection of the 3D world, have no scale ambiguity, unlike regular camera images.
-We leverage this fact and compute the ORB feature descriptors~$\mD_m$ without using the scale-invariance factors typically used for camera images, which also improves the computational efficiency of our pipeline.~\figref{fig:density_map_and_keypoints} shows the ORB features computed from a \bev{} density image.
+The \bev{} projection reduces the dimensionality of the \map{}, making feature detection for place recognition computationally efficient.
+The image-like \bev{} density representation enables us to apply well-established computer vision techniques to extract distinctive feature descriptors.
+Since these \bev{} density images preserve the geometrical, floorplan-like structure of the environment, we use ORB~\citep{rublee2011iccv} feature descriptors to capture relevant features.
+Unlike camera images, \bev{} images generated via orthographic projection have no scale ambiguity.
+We take advantage of this property by computing the ORB feature descriptors~$\mD_m$ without applying scale-invariance adjustments, further improving computational efficiency.

-Furthermore, we perform a pruning of the feature descriptors computed from each \bev{} density image, inspired by Bosse~\etalcite{bosse2004ijrr}.
-This step performs a self-similarity check on each density image using the computed ORB feature descriptors.
-It prunes features within the same image that have similar descriptors.
-We set a threshold~\mbox{$\tau_{pr}=35$} based on the Hamming distance between the ORB descriptors to perform the self-similarity pruning.
-This approach is similar to the Lowe's ratio test~\cite{lowe2004ijcv} performed during feature descriptor matching between two images.
+\figref{fig:6} shows an example of ORB features extracted from a \bev{} density image.
+We observe that most ORB features concentrate around high-density regions with strong gradients.
+These strong responses typically arise from static structures with large vertical footprints, such as building facades, trees, and light poles.
+In contrast, low-density regions, often corresponding to small bushes, vegetation, or dynamic objects that occasionally pass through the low-density filter, contribute few ORB features to the database.
+This leads to a robust behavior of our algorithm as it is not adversely affected by dynamic objects in the environment.

+ORB feature descriptors remain salient within a local neighborhood of the density image, but not necessarily across the entire image.
+As a result, environments with repetitive structures can generate self-similar feature descriptors that can confuse the feature-matching stage and cause false positives.

+To improve robustness against perceptual aliasing, we prune the ORB feature descriptors within each density image using a self-similarity check inspired by~\cite{bosse2004ijrr}.
+Specifically, we compute the nearest-neighbor match for each ORB feature descriptor based on the Hamming distance and discard any feature whose closest match lies below a threshold of~\mbox{$\tau_{pr}=\text{35}$\,bits}.
+This procedure eliminates self-similar feature descriptors within the same density image.
+This approach resembles Lowe's ratio test~\citep{lowe2004ijcv}, but we apply it intra-image rather than inter-image, which avoids the cost of finding second-best matches across a larger feature descriptor database.